 Each November, the team assemble to decide on the toys they are going to make, sourcing ideas from toy books, websites and feedback from the charities who have received toys in the past.

 A materials list is drawn up and sent to different suppliers, and includes sheet material such as MDF, plywood, solid woods like southern yellow pine and tulip wood, wood finishing lacquers, steels, rods, chalk, dusters, graphics, screws and fixings.
 Suppliers over the years have been very generous and provide special rates for all materials given the charitable nature of the work.

 When the work is complete, the apprentices involved, some dressed as Santa, load the toys into vans and deliver them to the various locations around the country.

-To find out more, watch the videos or click on the link below.
+To find out more, watch the videos below.